eCash Price Tops $0.0000 on Major Exchanges (XEC)

-eCash (XEC) traded down 0.9% against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on December 23rd.
-In the last week, eCash has traded down 2.4% against the U.S. dollar. eCash has a total market capitalization of $649.75 million and approximately $8.88 million worth of eCash was traded on exchanges in the last 24 hours.
-One eCash coin can now be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+eCash (XEC) traded 8.8% higher against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on December 28th.
+One eCash coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges. eCash has a market capitalization of $744.27 million and $224.29 million worth of eCash was traded on exchanges in the last day.
+During the last seven days, eCash has traded up 14.6% against the US dollar.

 eCash Profile

-XEC is a proof-of-work (PoW) coin that uses the SHA-256 hashing algorithm.
-Its genesis date was July 1st, 2021. eCash’s total supply is 19,586,742,173,092 coins. eCash’s official Twitter account is @ecashofficial and its Facebook page is accessible here.
-The Reddit community for eCash is https://reddit.com/r/ecash and the currency’s Github account can be viewed here. eCash’s official website is e.cash.
+eCash (XEC) is a proof-of-work (PoW) coin that uses the SHA-256 hashing algorithm.
+It was first traded on July 1st, 2021. eCash’s total supply is 19,591,710,923,092 coins and its circulating supply is 19,591,735,923,092 coins.
+The official website for eCash is e.cash. eCash’s official Twitter account is @ecashofficial and its Facebook page is accessible here.
+The Reddit community for eCash is https://reddit.com/r/ecash and the currency’s Github account can be viewed here.

 eCash Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as eCash directly using U.S. dollars.
-Investors seeking to trade eCash should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase eCash using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as eCash directly using U.S. dollars.
+Investors seeking to trade eCash should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase eCash using one of the aforementioned exchanges.

 Receive News & Updates for eCash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for eCash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.